adamdbradley/foresight.js/README.md

 __foresight.devicePixelRatio__: The device's pixel ratio used by foresight.
 If the browser does not know the pixel ratio, which older browsers will not, the _devicePixelRatio_ defaults to 1.

+__foresight.connType__: The connection type used by the device, such as 2g, 3g, 4g, eternet, wifi, etc. Current only some Android devices seem to support _navigator.connection.type_.
+But for the devices that do support this, and they state that they are using either a 2g or 3g connection, foresight.js doesn't even bother doing a speed test.
+See [W3C Network Information API](http://www.w3.org/TR/netinfo-api/) for more info.

 __foresight.connTestResult__: The connection test result provides info on how the device received its speed-test information.
 Below are the possible values:

 * _networkSuccess_: The speed test information came directly from a network test.
 * _networkSlow_: A 50KB file should be downloaded within 1 second on a 400Kbps connection.
 If the speed test takes longer than 1 second than we already know its not a high-speed connection.
 Instead of waiting for the response, just continue and set that this network connection is not a high-speed connection.
 * _networkError_: When a speed-test network error occurs, such as a 404 response, the connTestMethod will equal networkError and will not be considered a high-speed connection.
+* _connTypeSlow_: The device stated that it is using either a 2g or 3g connection, which in this case we do not perform a speed test and just consider this device to not have a high-speed connection.
 * _localStorage_: A speed-test does not need to be executed on every webpage.
 The browser's localStorage function is used to remember the last speed test information.
 When the last speed-test falls outside of the _foresight.options.speedTestExpireMinutes_ option it execute a new speed-test again.
 * _skip_: If the device pixel ratio equals 1 then the display cannot view hi-res images.
 Since high-resolution doesn't apply to this device, foresight.js doesn't bother testing the network connection.